I'm a Scottish law student. My interests include photography and music. I'm a tech geek and a lover of science.

 With everything apart from the top selected, I can now create a "Hue/Saturation" layer.
 As in the other examples, sliding the "Saturation" slider to the left removes the color, leaving me with the image displayed below:

-2. Fill from Background Color
+How to Fill From Background Color

 As a general rule, Photoshop offers a lot of different methods for doing the same thing.
 We have already looked at how you can use selection tools and a "Hue/Saturation" layer to decolorize an image while leaving part of it in full color.
 That method gives us a fair bit of control over the image, but we don't always need that much control.